PlasticRanger

 • TPE

-ABS is an amorphous thermoplastic that is also opaque in nature.
-It is one of the toughest thermoplastic out there with applications found in automotive parts, toy building blocks, electrical and electronic components, and even appliances.
-Apart from having extraordinary impact resistance, it also has the ability to maintain toughness in low temperatures.
+ABS is an amorphous thermoplastic that is also opaque.
+It is one of the most rigid thermoplastics, with applications in automotive parts, toys, electrical and electronic components, and even appliances.
+Apart from having extraordinary impact resistance, it also can maintain toughness in low temperatures.

-Other salient features are good mechanical strength, low cost, good weldability, decent insulating properties, outstanding corrosion resistance, excellent surface brightness, great abrasion resistance, sturdy structure, excellent resistance to dilute acid and alkalis, low melting also helps in easy usability for injection molding and 3D printing.
+Other salient features are good mechanical strength, low cost, good weldability, decent insulating properties, outstanding corrosion resistance, excellent surface brightness, great abrasion resistance, sturdy structure, and excellent resistance to dilute acid and alkalis; low melting also helps in easy usability for injection molding and 3D printing.

 Fabulous Read – Top 5 Heat Resistant Plastic Materials | A List of High Temp Plastic Materials

 Polycarbonate is also known for its outstanding impact strength and rigidity.
-Another very handy attribute of polycarbonate is that it is transparent.
-Because of its incredible toughness is often used as an alternative to glass for both lightweight (sunglasses and skylights) and heavy applications (Bulletproof glasses and protective gears).
+Another convenient attribute of polycarbonate is that it is transparent.
+Because of its incredible toughness, it is often used as an alternative to glass for both lightweight (sunglasses and skylights) and heavy applications (Bulletproof glasses and protective gear).

-The common applications for polycarbonate also fall in the same bracket.
-It is extensively used in applications where transparency and high impact resistance is a priority – DVDs, automotive components, protective gear, Blue-rays, eyewear, greenhouses, medical devices, etc.
+The typical applications for polycarbonate also fall in the same bracket.
+It is extensively used in applications where transparency and high impact resistance are a priority – DVDs, automotive components, protective gear, Blue-rays, eyewear, greenhouses, medical devices, etc.

-Some of the salient features of polycarbonate are stability in toughness even at -20°C, excellent mechanical retention at up to 140°C, good steam sterilization resistance, easy weldability, and processability great abrasion resistance, also good flame retardancy.
+Some salient features of polycarbonate are stability in toughness even at -20°C, excellent mechanical retention at up to 140°C, good steam sterilization resistance, easy weldability, processability, great abrasion resistance, and good flame retardancy.

 The most popular polycarbonate variants include Lexan® by SABIC or Makrolon® by Bayer MaterialScience.

-HDPE or high-density polyethylene comes from the polyethylene family boasting excellent impact and tensile strength, high melting point, and low cost.
-It is used for making a variety of products like consumer goods such as ice trays, dustbins, food packaging, etc. Packaging applications like bulk containers, bottles, crates, etc. Wires and Cables, and Pipes for drainage, cable protection, industrial uses, large inspection chambers, gas, water, sea downspout, etc.
+HDPE, or high-density polyethylene, comes from the polyethylene family, boasting excellent impact and tensile strength, high melting point, and low cost.
+It is used to make products like consumer goods such as ice trays, dustbins, food packaging, etc. Packaging applications like bulk containers, bottles, crates, etc. Wires, Cables, and Pipes for drainage, cable protection, industrial uses, large inspection chambers, gas, water, sea downspout, etc.

-Apart from having great impact strength, HDPE also has a fabulous strength to density ratio of 0.93 to 0.97 g, easy malleability and moldability, corrosion resistance, and is easily recyclable.
+Besides having excellent impact strength, HDPE has an extraordinary strength-to-density ratio of 0.93 to 0.97 g, easy malleability and moldability, corrosion resistance, and is easily recyclable.
 However, high flammability and high thermal expansion can be a drawback.

 Below are the mechanical properties of HDPE: